magao-x/handbook/handling/so_instrument_packing.rst

 Preparations
 ------------

--  While still power up, secure all optics for transport
+-  While still powered up, secure all optics for transport

 -  Check that all components on table are securely fastened.